ryan3738/bellingham3d-backend/readme.md

 ## To run the project locally:

-- Clone this repo
-- Run `yarn` in the root to install dependencies
-- Open this folder in your terminal and run `yarn dev`
+1. Clone the repository locally
+2. Navigate to the root directory
+3. Install dependencies

+        npm install
+        # or
+        yarn

+4. Run the development server

+        npm run dev
+        # or
+        yarn dev

 If everything works 🤞 the GraphQL Server and Admin UI will start on [localhost:3000](http://localhost:3000)
 ## Deploy

 This project is hosted on a Digital Ocean droplet and integrates with a PostgreSQL database hosted on Supabase.